BobD/kabem/README.md

 * As a Visitor i want to see a paragraph strech the full width of the screen
  * It should be 100% wide

+* As a Visitor i want to see a paragraph some text with a nice title above it
+ * It should have a title

 * As a Visitor i want to see a paragraph stay the same width even if the screen resizes.
  * It should be 600 pixels wide